shinh/sold/README.md

 # sold

+**NOTE**: The development is taken over by @akawashiro.
+Check out this repository instead: https://github.com/akawashiro/sold/

 `sold` is a linker software which links a shared objects and its depending shared objects.
 For example,
 ```bash